floidgilbert/jsr223/readme-release.txt

 - Push changes to GitHub.

-- Create release tag in GIT repository. https://github.com/floidgilbert/jsr223/releases

 - Send changes to CRAN.

+- When accepted by CRAN, create release tag in GIT repository. https://github.com/floidgilbert/jsr223/releases